countr/website/src/pages/terms.md

 ## 4. Limitations {#limitations}

-Promise Solutions or its suppliers will not be hold accountable for any damages that will arise with the use or inability to use the materials on Promise Solutions’s Website, even if Promise Solutions or an authorize representative of this Website has bnotified, orally or written, of the possibility of such damage.
+Promise Solutions or its suppliers will not be held accountable for any damages that will arise with the use or inability to use the materials on Promise Solutions’s Website, even if Promise Solutions or an authorized representative of this Website has bnotified, orally or written, of the possibility of such damage.
 Some jurisdiction does not allow limitations on implied warranties or limitations of liability for incidental damages, these limitations may not apply to you.

 ## 5. Revisions and Errata {#revisions-and-errata}